 Think about your highs and lows this year as well as situations you’ve experienced or witnessed.
 What have you learned about yourself, others, or life situations that you can take forward with you into the future?
 Whether it’s a mistake you made, a difficult decision that paid off, or a situation that you experienced or witnessed, write down what you learned.

 5. What are your biggest accomplishments?

-Once you answer these questions, you’re ready to start goal-setting and mapping out strategies to make it all happen.
+Once you’ve answered these questions, you’re ready to start dreaming, visualizing, goal-setting, and mapping out your action plan to make it all happen.

-Cheers to making this year the best year yet!
+Cheers to making this year your best year yet!